• Skip to primary navigation

 • Meal-Prep & DIY Gift-Friendly.
 Make a big batch of this spicy hot chocolate mix and divvy it up into mason jars.
 It’ll keep at room temperature for well over a month so you can easily make a mug of craveworthy chocolatey warmth whenever the craving strikes during the colder weather.

 • Quick & Easy.
-Measure out a few ingredients (or do it ahead of time), warm some milk, and whisk until everything is combined and top with marshmallows!.
+Measure out a few ingredients (or do it ahead of time), warm some milk, and whisk until everything is combined and top with marshmallows and chocolate covered oranges!
 This spiced hot chocolate recipe is the ideal thing to make whenever you have a sweet tooth!

 • Budget-Friendly.
 Using cocoa powder instead of dark chocolate means this is a dessert you can even enjoy during post-Christmas shopping rent week.